orcasound/aifororcas-livesystem/InferenceSystem/README.md

 Go to the [Azure portal](https://portal.azure.com/)

-Go to the `"LiveSRKWNotificationSystem"` resource group and within that go to the `"orcanotification"` App Insights service
+Go to the `"LiveSRKWNotificationSystem"` resource group and within that go to the `"InferenceSystemInsights"` App Insights service

 Look up the connection key from 'Essentials'